kpn92/Portfolio/README.md

 # SQL-Scripts
-This repository contains a collection of SQL scripts designed to simplify database management, automate tasks, and solve common database-related problems.
+Portofolio: This repository contains a collection of SQL scripts designed to simplify database management, automate tasks, and solve common database-related problems.